tiffgerst/cosmwasm-book/src/actor-model/actors-in-blockchain.md

 You may ask, why do we pass some kind of `--no-admin` flag, if we just said, we want to set an admin to the contract?
 The answer is sad and confusing, but... it is a different admin.
-The admin we want to set is one checked by the contract itself and managed by him.
-The admin which is declined with `--no-admin` flag, is a wasmd-level admin, which can migrate the contract.
+The admin we want to set is one checked and managed by the contract itself.
+The admin which is declined with the `--no-admin` flag, is a wasmd-level admin, which can migrate the contract.
 You don't need to worry about the second one at least until you learn about contract migrations - until then you can always pass the `--no-admin` flag to the contract.